 Day 11 Kumarakom/Kerala Backwaters (1B, 1L, 1D) This morning we travel to Allepey, a golden streak of land surrounded by rivers, lakes, lagoons and canals, where we board our private houseboat.
 You can sunbathe on the deck and enjoy the scenery, watching daily life take place along the water.
 The trip goes through a wonderful area full of water birds, palm trees, rice fields and floating water plants.

 Private Vehicle (1.00-1.50 hours)

-Day 12 Kerala Backwaters/Vypīn Island (1B) This morning, meet with a representative of the Vembanad Wetlands Conservation Programme to learn about the ongoing work by local communities to conserve the lake and surrounding wetlands.
+Day 12 Kerala Backwaters/Vypīn Island (1B) This morning, meet with a representative of the Vembanad Wetlands Conservation Program to learn about the ongoing work by local communities to conserve the lake and surrounding wetlands.
 This project was created by the Ashoka Trust for Research in Ecology and the Environment (ATREE), an organization that the National Geographic has collaborated with on many conservation projects across India over the past decade.
 Continue by boat to a fish sanctuary established by traditional fishermen through the program.
 Meet with some of the fishermen and see firsthand how their traditional ways of collecting and processing clams are models for the management of lake resources.
 After, continue to the beach to relax in paradise with free time to explore.

-Visit Vembanad Wetlands Conservation Programme
+Visit Vembanad Wetlands Conservation Program

 Private Vehicle (1.50-2.00 hours)